ryanycoleman/rcoleman-mac_profiles_handler/README.md

 # mac_profiles_handler module for Puppet

 ## Description
-This module provides two resource types for interacting with OS X configuration profiles.
+This module provides two resource types for interacting with macOS configuration profiles.

 The profile_manager resource type is the back-end type that interacts with /usr/bin/profiles for creating, destroying and verifying a resource type.
 The mac_profiles_handler::manage resource type is user-facing and handles the management of the actual files.